Cornelii/TIL/HTML,CSS,bootstrap,etc/CSS.md

 ##### 3. absolute
 * It escape from origin tag position.
 Of course, Other following tag negelect its abolute-positioned tag in position.
-* It is based on non-static tag
+* It is based on non-static tag (relative, absolute, and fixed)
 * Using absolute, the order of tag could be kind of neglected

 ##### 4. fixed